 For a crime to be tried as genocide, the UN has established a set of criteria that defines it as such.
 This strict and specific definition includes killing members of an ethnic, religious, national or racial group; causing physical and/or mental harm; deliberately inflicting on the group conditions of life to bring about its physical destruction; imposing measures to prevent births within the group; and forcibly transferring children of the group to another group.

-It can be argued that the license to kill that the Brazilian armed and police forces have applies to almost all, if not all, of the aforementioned criteria, although proving intent or premeditation is judicially complex.
+It can be argued that the license to kill that the Brazilian army and police forces have applies to almost all, if not all, of the aforementioned criteria, although proving intent or premeditation is judicially complex.

 The systematic death of black populations is not an event we are going through now, but a permanent reality